The 2018 Air Race Classic Ends In Fryeburg Maine In:

 The Air Race Classic is the oldest race of its kind in the nation.
 It traces its roots to the 1929 Women’s Air Derby, in which Amelia Earhart and 19 other female pilots raced from Santa Monica, California, to Cleveland, Ohio.

-Organizers report that the race course will take racers through 15 states.
+Organizers report that the race course in 2018 will take racers through 15 states.

 At each of the eight intermediate stops teams will execute high-speed flybys over a timing line as they race against the clock.